 Once they reach the palace, they find it in disarray.
 Pina takes charge and brings order while her father, surprised she was the first of his children to arrive, watches.
 After she brings calm, the emperor asks who the strangers are, and she introduces Sugawara and the others as Japanese citizens who she’s brought because they understand earthquakes.
 The emperor and Sugawara begin a diplomatic conversation when Zorzal El Caesar arrives with his own warnings about the earthquakes — from Noriko, who was a Japanese citizen who Zorzal kidnapped — before the invasion!

 When Itami realizes Noriko was from Japan, and when he sees Zorzal kick her and mistreat her to convince her to tell the emperor about earthquakes, he snaps.
 He punches Zorzal so hard he falls to the ground.
 Pina’s horrified.
 She’s seeing all her work towards peace falling apart.
 When Sugawara demands the emperor explain, Zorzal tries to array his guards to kill the Japanese to teach Itami a lesson for attacking a prince.
 That’s when Itami turns Kuribayashi loose.
-She used her bayonet to disable part of the enemy troops, then used her rifle to dispatch the rest.
+She used her bayonet to disable some of the enemy troops, then used her rifle to dispatch the rest.

 It’s a really, really bad idea to kidnap Japanese citizens while the JSDF is on the case.
 Capture from the Crunchyroll stream.